ExeClim/Isca/docs/source/modules/mixedlayer.rst

 Implicit timestep
 ^^^^^^^^^^^^^^^^^^^^
+The mixed layer module calculates the evolution of surface temperature using an implicit timestep.
 Whereas an explicit method uses the current state of the system to calculate the state of the system at the next timestep, an implicit method uses the inferred state of the system at the next timestep.